-Nominations for the 2015 Spirit of ECC Award are now closed.
-Check back for nomination information.
+Nominations for the 2015 Spirit of ECC Award are now open!
+See below for nomination information.

 The Spirit of ECC Award